George I (1978)

 Yale, Paperback reissue & Kindle

-Cover: The original T&H edition, reused for the German translation, has a portrait of George by Godfrey Kneller, the ownership of which is credited to the Kielmansegg family, distant relations of the king.
+Cover: The original T&H/Harvard cover, reused for the German translation, has a portrait of George by Godfrey Kneller, the ownership of which is credited to the Kielmansegg family, distant relations of the king.

 The Yale printings have a 1714 portrait by Sir Godfrey Kneller and owned by the National Portrait Gallery.